Build Phase

 • Operational handover and next-iteration recommendations

-Collaboration requirement: keep a domain expert or product stakeholder available consistently for feedback and decision-making during the trajectory.
+Collaboration requirement: keep a domain expert or product stakeholder available consistently for feedback and decision-making during the build phase.

 When this model fits best

-The phased structure keeps progress predictable while preserving flexibility to adapt scope and priorities as you learn.
+The phased structure keeps progress predictable while preserving enough flexibility to adapt priorities without losing release discipline.